-Evidence from studies of buildings in use shows that flexibility/adaptability are inextricably linked with building technology and its manageability.
-How well a building functions, for example in terms of occupant comfort and energy efficiency, seems to be just as much, or even more, about technology-management interactions than design alone.
+Evidence from studies of buildings in use show that flexibility / adaptability are inextricably linked with building technology and its manageability.
+How well a building functions (for e.g. energy efficiency and comfort) seems to be just as much, or even more, about technology-management interactions than design alone.

-Figure 13.1 sums this up.
-From the data we have so far, the best performing buildings are either Type A or Type D: that is briefed, designed, constructed, used and managed with an upfront mandate to deal with technological complexity and manageability.
+Figure 1 sums this up.
+From the data we have so far, the best performing buildings are either Type A or Type D: that is briefed, designed, constructed, used and managed with an "upfront" mandate to deal with technological complexity and manageability.
 The best buildings have either:

-- Realistic assessments of their technological complexity combined with appropriate levels of management and maintenance skills to cope with the inevitable consequences, for example, Tanfield House (Bordass et al., 1995); One Bridewell Street (Energy Efficiency Office, 1991); or - Minimised technological impacts, by making things simple and self-managing where reasonably possible (for example, Woodhouse Medical Centre (Standeven et al., 1996); the Elizabeth Fry Building (Standeven et al. 1998a).
-As technological side effects are usually also environmental impacts (Tenner, 1996; Weizsacker et al., 1997) this makes environmental sense as well.
+- realistic assessments of their technological complexity and find appropriate levels of management and maintenance skills to cope with the inevitable consequences (e.g. Tanfield House [Bordass et al, 1995], One Bridewell Street [Energy Efficiency Office, 1991]; - or - minimised technological impacts, by making things simple and self-managing where reasonably possible (e.g. Woodhouse Medical Centre [Standeven el al, 1996].
+Elizabeth Fry Building [Standeven et al 1997].
+As technological side effects are usually also environmental impacts [Tenner, 1996 and Weizsäcker et al, 1997], this makes environmental sense as well.